Civil Engineer Visa Sponsorship Jobs in Florida

 Which visa types are most common for civil engineer roles in Florida?

-The H-1B is the most common visa for civil engineers in Florida, as the role qualifies as a specialty occupation requiring a bachelor's degree in civil engineering or a closely related field.
-Some Canadian and Mexican nationals working on transportation or infrastructure projects may qualify for TN status under the USMCA.
+The H-1B visa is the most common visa for civil engineers in Florida, as the role qualifies as a specialty occupation requiring a bachelor's degree in civil engineering or a closely related field.
+Some Canadian and Mexican nationals working on transportation or infrastructure projects may qualify for TN visa status under the USMCA.
 Engineers with exceptional credentials may pursue O-1A classification, though this is far less common in the field.

 How to find civil engineer visa sponsorship jobs in Florida?